-Nails aren’t an impenetrable shield that we think they are.
+Nails aren’t the impenetrable shield that we think they are.
 In fact, your nails are more permeable than the skin!
 This is why cosmetics like nail polish can be dangerous.

 Otherwise, nail care comes down to clipping and filing down your nails regularly.
 With proper tools, not your teeth.
-Clean underneath the ends of your nails to clean out gunk that gets stuck there regularly.
+Clean underneath the ends of your nails to get out the gunk that gets stuck there regularly.

 Unhealthy nails are directly tied to many different micronutrient deficiencies.
 A lack of Vitamin A, D, calcium, or iron can cause pale, brittle, thin, and dry nails.
 B12 deficiencies cause dry and dark nails.
 A lack of good fats, especially Omega-3s can cause splitting and flaking of nails.

 A preface: because we are Americans living in Social Media land, we expect quick results.
 With hair, skin, and nail health, we have to be patient.
 We should expect changes in no sooner than a month.
 If we start a product and within 2 weeks we feel our hair (which hasn’t grown more than a quarter-inch) looks remarkably different, we may not be being honest with ourselves.

 A realistic expectation of proper nutrition’s impact on hair, skin and nails would be 2-3 months after we start.